Servebolt/php-sdk/README.md

 ### Cron

 Cron jobs can be fully managed through the API and SDK.<br>
-The cron endpoint contains methods to execute CRUD.
+The cron endpoint contains methods to execute CRUD-operations.

 #### List
 Returns all cronjobs for selected environment, which is control by which API token that is in use.